Running ROS on multiple machines

 Husarnet is open source and free to use up to 5 devices.
 It works not only with ROS, but also with ROS 2, and here you can find a nice article showing how to integrate it with your ROS 2 system:

-OK, at this stage you should have your laptop and robot connected over LAN or over the Internet.
-Let's launch some demo nodes to see how the connection works in practise.
+OK, at this point you should have your laptop and robot connected via LAN or Internet.
+Let's run some additional demo nodes to see how the connection works in practice.

 robot part